Sign In / Sign Out

 PAF 504 Public Affairs Economics The basics of public sector economics; microeconomic and macroeconomic concepts applied to public sector decisions and policies.

 PAF 505 Public Policy Analysis Institutional and formal analysis of policy processes, decision making, and problem solving; values, ethics, and the uses of policy analysis.
-Prerequisites: satisfaction of the statistics requirement and PAF 504.
+Prerequisites: PAF 504.

 PAF 506 Public Budgeting & Finance The legal, social, economic, political, institutional, and ethical foundations of government finance, budgets, and budgeting.
 Prerequisite: PAF 504.